 10. Simon Says

-Test your dog’s understanding of basic commands such as sit, stay, down, roll over, jump, wait, heel, come, etc. Mix the order and praise and reward him with his favorite treats for getting it right.
+Test your dog’s understanding of basic commands such as sit, stay, down, rollover, jump, wait, heel, come, etc. Mix the order and praise and reward him with his favorite treats for getting it right.

 11. Round Robin

-This is a great game to spend some quality times with your family or friends.
+This is a great game to spend some quality time with your family or friends.
 You can play this game in your backyard and you need to ask at least three or four people for this game.
 Ask every member to spread out (at least 20 feet from one another).
 Then, every person will call the dog’s name.
 Every time he comes, reward him with praise and treats.